Bound by Corruption by BelovedStranger

 LATER THAT NIGHT…

-He’d move on.
+He’d leave her.
 Forget her.

 But for now, he watched her.
 Anticipation fired his blood.
 Already, she’d proven an intriguing distraction, her fiery spirit at odds with the innocence he saw reflected in her deep brown eyes.